 git fetch operation you do, you can configure git to automatically perform a prune when you fetch.
 Here's how:

 git config --global fetch.prune true

 The command above configures your global git configuration to perform a prune on every fetch.
-Here's what your local
+Here's what your global

 .gitconfig now looks like: